-5. PURPOSE OF KTTP TANF
+6. PURPOSE OF KTTP TANF

-- A. To provide assistance to needy families so that children may be cared for in their own homes, or in the homes of relatives - B. To end the dependency of needy parents on government benefits by promoting job preparation, work, and marriage; - C. To prevent and reduce the incidence of out-of-wedlock pregnancies; and - D. To encourage the formation and maintenance of two-parent families. - E. The program will identify, collect, and measure progress on program outcomes related to the four purposes of TANF by collecting data that describe the services provided to eligible families and individuals on a regular basis. - F. Outcomes will be measured by the completion of goals as identified within the Family Self-Sufficiency Plan.
+- A. To provide assistance to needy families so that children may be cared for in their own homes, or in the homes of relatives - B. To end the dependency of needy parents on government benefits by promoting job preparation, work, and marriage; - C. To prevent and reduce the incidence of out-of-wedlock pregnancies; and - D. To encourage the formation and maintenance of two-parent families. - E. The program will identify, collect, and measure progress on program outcomes related to the four purposes of TANF by collecting data that describe the services provided.
+Outcomes will be measured by the completion of goals as identified within the Family Self-Sufficiency Plan.

-6. SERVICE POPULATION and SERVICE AREA
+7. SERVICE POPULATION and SERVICE AREA

-- A. The KTTP will provide TANF assistance and services to eligible needy Indian families who reside in the approved service area within Siskiyou County and in the off reservation areas of the northeastern corner of Humboldt County, as defined in the published BIA service area. - KTTP will provide TANF assistance and services to: - Eligible Karuk tribal members and their lineal descendants within Siskiyou County. - Eligible Karuk tribal members and lineal descendants who reside in the off reservation areas of northeastern corner of Humboldt County, as defined in the published BIA designated area. - Eligible Indians listed on the federally recognized Native American tribes, Alaska Natives, Indians listed on the California Judgment roll and their descendants within Siskiyou County. - Eligible Quartz Valley tribal members and their descendants, who reside on/off the Quartz Valley Indian Reservation within Siskiyou County.
+- A. KTTP will provide TANF assistance and services to eligible needy Indian families who reside in the approved service area within Siskiyou County and in the off reservation areas of the northeastern corner of Humboldt County, as defined in the published BIA service area. - KTTP will provide TANF assistance and services to: - Eligible Karuk tribal members and their lineal descendants within Siskiyou County. - Eligible Karuk tribal members and lineal descendants who reside in the off reservation areas of northeastern corner of Humboldt County, as defined in the published BIA designated area. - Eligible Indians listed on the federally recognized Native American tribes, Alaska Natives, Indians listed on the California Judgment roll and their descendants within Siskiyou County. - Eligible Quartz Valley tribal members who reside on/off the Quartz Valley Indian Reservation within Siskiyou County.

-7. ELIGIBILITY FOR KTTP ASSISTANCE AND SERVICES RELATED TO THE PURPOSES OF TANF.
+8. ELIGIBILITY FOR KTTP ASSISTANCE AND SERVICES